ekupeku-max/token-list/.github/PULL_REQUEST_TEMPLATE.md

 - Your pull request **only adds new tokens** to the list.
 Any modification to existing tokens will require manual review to prevent unwanted modifications.

 - Your pull request does **not touch unrelated code**.
-In particular, reformatting changes to unrelated code will cause the auto merge to reject your PR.
+In particular, reformöatting changes to unrelated code will cause the auto merge to reject your PR.

 - Any **asset files added correspond to the token address** you are adding.
 Asset files